deeztek/Hermes-Secure-Email-Gateway/updates/v260807/README.md

   system app password instead of the account's login password, which Dovecot could never have accepted.
 Provisioning failures are now reported instead of discarded, and saving a mailbox again is a valid repair.
-- `Docker/mail_filter`: DCC moved behind a build argument and removed from the published image.
 - Documentation: getting started and antispam settings pages rewritten around what a fresh install actually looks like.